AHolwell/HomeLINK/README.md

 Also thought a fair bit on what the best identifiers for devices where - categories, model types, etc

 As always debugging lambda functions

+I would want most of the device logic to be a seperate package

+Cant test invalid jsons through gateway tool

+### Expansion

+Lambda triggers on dynamodb changes to talk to the devices and update them with whats been put in the table.

+Or cron jobs periodically checking for table updates and pushing them out if not time critical.

 ## The Task Description